How Zoning Shapes The Future of Housing

 How Zoning Influences Where and How Developers Build

-From a developer’s perspective, zoning is one of the first and most critical factors to evaluate on any property.
-It determines not only what can be built, but also whether a project is financially feasible.
+From a developer's perspective, zoning is one of the first and most critical factors to evaluate on any property.
+It determines not only what can be built, but whether a project is financially feasible.

 If a parcel is already zoned for the intended use, development can move quickly.
-If not, the developer may seek a zoning change or variance — a process that can add time and uncertainty to a project timeline.
+If not, the developer may need to seek a zoning change or variance — a process that can add time and uncertainty to a project timeline.

 Zoning also affects: